kobiton/docs/CONTRIBUTING.md

   - modules/integrations/nav.adoc
 ```

-However, if this needs to change in the future, set `name` to any hyphen-separated string.
-For example:
+However, if this needs to change in the future, set `name` to any hyphen-separated string:

 ```yaml
 name: kobiton-docs